SasView/documents/SasView Roadmap.md

 **October-December 2016 (post code camp V - SNS) - Release 4.1**

-The main aim for release 4.1 is to address the growing list of requests for smaller feature enhancements and improvements to the interface and workflow rather than any major structural changes.
-However, due to the availability of SINE2020 resources, code camp work will minimize major GUI enhancements in favor of making progress on the new GUI interface.
-Cleanup of projects left over from the 4.0 release such as finishing the model documentation standardization and review are also a focus of this code camp.
-While a complete overhaul of saving state is being built into the new GUI project, the ability to save constrained fit pages will be addressed in this release.
+The main aim for release 4.1 was to address the growing list of requests for smaller feature enhancements and improvements to the interface and workflow rather than any major structural changes.
+However, due to the availability of SINE2020 resources, code camp work minimized major GUI enhancements in favor of making progress on the new GUI interface.
+Cleanup of projects left over from the 4.0 release such as finishing the model documentation standardization and review was also a focus of this code camp.
+While a complete overhaul of saving state is being built into the new GUI project, the ability to save constrained fit pages was addressed in this release.
 Currently development is heavily focused on ensuring everything works on windows platforms which constitutes 60-70% of the user base.
-The Mac versions covering 25-30% of the user base, have not been nearly as polished something that will hopefully start to improve with this release.
-The GUI will provide the ability to fit SESANS data.
-Finally, with funding for a summer student at ISIS the old corfunc functionality from CCP13 will be integrated as a new perspective.
+The Mac versions covering 25-30% of the user base, have not been nearly as polished something that also started to improve with this release.
+The GUI provides the ability to fit SESANS data.
+Finally, with funding for a summer student at ISIS the old corfunc functionality from CCP13 was integrated as a new perspective.

 Task Summary (Subject to the availability of sufficient resources):

-* TBA from list of tickets

 * Add a new corfunc perspective